 Guns: Yes, if they are properly stored and handled.
 We have young children and expect the guns to be locked up and unloaded at all times!

 Health insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 The ranch carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Additional items apprentice should bring: Gear for all weather, sun protection and snow/rain protection.
-Apprentice will need to bring cooking utensils, towels, bed sheets, pots and pans.
+Bedding and pillows.

 Quivira Coalition Activities: This apprenticeship is offered through Quivira Coalition’s New Agrarian Program.
 The full cohort of apprentices on regenerative ranches and farms across the west will attend a late March or early April orientation, participate in supplemental education provided by Quivira Coalition, attend in-person land health workshops and attend the annual Quivira Conference, hosted with Holistic Management International and the American Grassfed Association, in November.
 Apprentices are also required to write several reports during their apprenticeship; these reports will go through the NAP Coordinator at Quivira, and be posted on the Quivira website.